 Brigham Young University - Provo is the top choice if you're interested in a degree in Ecology, Evolution & Systematics Biology.
 Brigham Young University - Provo is among the largest schools in Utah.

 Any student who is interested in Ecology, Evolution & Systematics Biology needs to take a look at University of Minnesota - Twin Cities.
 Students who graduate from the ecology program make about $44,041 for their early career and $69,663 in their mid career.
 Placed in Minneapolis, Minnesota, this institution is a logical option for students who enjoy the thrills of a large city.

 It's hard to find a better school than Princeton University if you wish to study Ecology, Evolution & Systematics Biology.
 After graduation, ecology students typically make around $46,704 in the first five years of their career.
-It is placed in the suburban area of Princeton, New Jersey, Princeton supplies a safe and sound, suburban atmosphere for learners.
+Located in Princeton, New Jersey, Princeton supplies a safe and sound, suburban atmosphere for learners.